DevExpress/testcafe/README.md

 ### Creating the Test

-As an example, we are going to test the [https://devexpress.github.io/testcafe/example](https://devexpress.github.io/testcafe/example) page.

-For this simple example, we will test the following page: https://devexpress.github.io/testcafe/example
+For this simple example, we will test the following page: [https://devexpress.github.io/testcafe/example](https://devexpress.github.io/testcafe/example)

 Create a .js or .ts file on your computer.
 Remember that a .js or .ts file must maintain a specific structure: tests must be organized into fixtures.
 You can paste the following code to see the test in action: